Blankscreen-exe/ML-Problemsolving_Checklist/README.md

   - [ ] Create a mind map
   - [ ] Create a Data flow/Data pipeline diagram
   - [ ] Share what you understood with stakeholders and validate it
   - [ ] Ask: What does the solution look like?
+How should it work?
   - [ ] Design/plan your solution:
     - [ ] Select a performance measure
     - [ ] Select model(s)